deislabs/mystikos/doc/key-features.md

 # Key Features of Mystikos

-**Disclaimer:** The following key features are subject to change or addition with the evolvement of Mystikos.
+**Disclaimer:** The following key features are subject to change with the evolvement of Mystikos.

 ## Trust based on a single measurement